 - A/R/A/A > Not in support of incentives for the port.
 They should pay for clean up.
 Reallocate money elsewhere. - R > Good to reduce stationary pollution source. - R > is this something required by regulation?
 If so, the Port should be covering. - R >Reallocate money elsewhere - R > Not in support of incentives for the port.
 They should pay for clean-up.
 Reallocate money elsewhere.
 Partner funds for feasibility study that assesses emission reduction and ability to implement.

-Original Proposed Funding Amount: \$000,000 Units: n/a Updated Proposed Funding Amount: \$1,000,000 Units: n/a
+Updated Proposed Funding Amount: \$1,000,000 Units: Unknown

 AIR FILTRATION IN HOMES

 Incentive program to install advanced air filtration systems in homes within the community.